FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

-The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**

 The interaction will happen in an kitchen.
 There will be one user who is trying to cook.
 They will be using a smartpan with the indicator lights and their goal will be trying to cook a perfect medium rare steak.

-Sketch a storyboard of the interactions you are planning.
-It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**

 ![alt text](https://github.com/iamyuchy/Interactive-Lab-Hub/blob/Spring2021/Lab%201/storyboard.jpg)

-Present your idea to the other people in your breakout room.
-You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**

 They found this idea interesting.
 Meanwhile, one classmate asked how will the user find specific recipes and interact with the smart pan.
 Maybe for this interaction, we also need to implement a touchscreen based panel on the pan, as well as an accompanied mobile app.

 ## Part B. Act out the Interaction

-Try physically acting out the interaction you planned.
-For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**